MKme/Engine-Doctor/README.md

 An ESP32 microcontroller with a high temp thermocouple interface you can mount in or stick to any surface you want to measure.

-Also has a separate BME280 temp/baro and humidity sensor that will be in the box enclosure or you could remote mount it in an airbox or whatever.
+The ESP32 makes its own Wifi AP (shows up as Engine Doctor wifi network) you can log in to with your phone- open any browser to the IP in the pic and it will graph the data real time asynchronously on the web page as long as its powered on.

-I may make a one-wire inductive tachometer pickup too which will be interrupt driven and may need amp circuit
+Also has a separate BME280 temp/baro and humidity sensor that will be in the box enclosure or you could remote mount it in an airbox or anywhere you desire.

-The ESP32 makes its own Wifi AP you can log in to with your phone- open any browser to the IP in the pic and it will graph the data real time asynchronously on the web page as long as its powered on.
+Future Expansion- I may make a one-wire inductive tachometer pickup too which will be interrupt driven and may need amp circuit.
+All the spare GPIO are broken out on the PCB for this.

 <img src="https://github.com/MKme/Engine-Doctor/blob/main/_%20photos/PCB%20render.PNG"/>